lusakasa/saka-key/notes/developer_guide.md

 8. The client receives the settings, and calls every mode's onSettingsChange callback.

-9. Mode Basic observes the 'enabled' setting is true, and changes the mode to Command.
+9. Mode Disabled observes the 'enabled' setting is true, and changes the mode to Command.

 10. The user presses 'j' to scroll down.
 Command mode knows that 'j' is for scrolling down because all keybindings were specified in the settings passed to its onSettingsChange callback.